ucbi/uniform/guides/ejectsystem/Code Transformations.md

 # Code Transformations

-Whenever `mix eject` is ran, a standard set of code transformations is applied to the contents of each file copied, except for those specified with `cp` and `cp_r`.

-The following 4 code transformations occur **in this order**:
+During `mix eject`, there are 4 code transformations applied to the contents of each file copied.
+They occur **in this order**:

 1. [Unused mix.exs Dependencies are Removed](#mix-exs-dependency-removal)
 2. [Plan Modifiers](#modifiers-from-the-ejection-plan) are ran